Alberta's Premier Black History Month Celebration

 A showcase of Afro Canadian/Caribbean heritage and cultural celebration.

-Ethnik Festival of Arts and Culture
+Ethnik Festival of Arts and Culture.

-The Annual Ethnik Festival of Arts and Culture is the premier, all-inclusive flagship festival of our organization that takes part in the celebration of Black History Month during the last week of every February.
+The Annual Ethnik Festival of Arts and Culture is the premier, all-inclusive flagship festival of our organization that takes part in the celebration of Black History Month during the last week of February each year.
 Members of the Afro Canadian/ Caribbean communities come together to celebrate diversity, inclusivity shares their vibrant cultural traditions with other communities from across Canada.
 Our goal is to promote leadership, inform and inspire younger generations to express genuine versions of themselves through the lens of Afro-Canadian and many other world art traditions.

 2021 International & Local Artists Lineup